isemb/EnergyPrices/README.md

 - Compare prices across cities

-The API is automatically documented, making it easy to understand and extend.
+The API is automatically documented with Sphinx

 Features
 - Live electricity price data from Strømpris API